 “The real menace of our republic is this invisible government, which, like a giant octopus, sprawls its slimy length over city, state and nation.
 Like the octopus of real life, it operates under cover of a self created screen….At the head of this octopus are the Rockefeller Standard Oil interests and a small group of powerful banking houses generally referred to as international bankers.
 The little coterie of powerful international bankers virtually run the United States government for their own selfish purposes.
 They practically control both political parties.”

 Why this calendar?
 Many people have questions about the root causes of our economic problems.
 Some questions involve money, banks and debt.
 How is money created?
 Why do banks control its quantity?
 How has the money system been used to liberate (not often) and oppress (most often) us?
 And how can the money system be “democratized” to rebuild our economy and society, create jobs and reduce debt?
 Our goal is to inform, intrigue and inspire through bite size weekly postings listing important events and quotes from prominent individuals (both past and present) on money, banking and how the money system can help people and the planet.
 We hope the sharing of bits of buried history will illuminate monetary and banking issues and empower you with others to create real economic and political justice.
-This calendar is a project of the Northeast Ohio American Friends Service Committee.
-Adele Looney, Phyllis Titus, Donna Schall, Leah Davis, Alice Francini and Greg Coleridge helped in its development.
+This calendar is the original project of the Northeast Ohio American Friends Service Committee.
+Adele Looney, Phyllis Titus, Donna Schall, Leah Davis, Alice Francini, Deb Jose and Greg Coleridge helped in its development.
+It is currently updated by Greg Coleridge.
 Please forward this to others and encourage them to subscribe.
-To subscribe/unsubscribe or to comment on any entry, contact email@example.com
+To subscribe/unsubscribe or to comment on any entry, email email@example.com

 To see the calendar year-to-date, go to https://monetarycalendar.wordpress.com/